Bamboo pillows, bamboo sheets…

 Your Semi-Synthetic Viscose Rayon Pillow

-Once the pulp starts being pressed, a variety of chemicals and bleaches are added, causing the end product to be classified as a “semi-synthetic” material.
+Once the pulp starts being pressed, a variety of harmful chemicals and bleaches are added, causing the end product to be classified as a “semi-synthetic” material.
 It’s not straight from nature any more, but also not fully made by chemical synthesis.
 It’s like a panda mixed with a robot: a pandabot.
 It’s also important to note that this semi-synthetic material is no longer bamboo at all, it’s now viscose rayon, or “rayon” for short.

 Doesn’t semi-synthetic viscose rayon pillow have a nice ring to it?